actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

 # sitemap-generator

-A C# CLI console application that generates a site map for a website.
+A C# CLI console application and GitHub Action that generates an XML site map for a website.
+Sitemaps are important because they help Search engines index and navigate your website and rank you higher in SEO.

 ## Description

 This is a simple site map generator that takes a URL as input and creates a site map of all the pages on the website.

 This is meant to be used in your GitHub Actions to generate a current site map for your website as part of your deployment workflow.
 You can also download it and run locally on your computer.

+This app/action will search your domain for anchor tags that have **"href"** or **"data-href"** attributes and add them to the sitemap. **"data-href"** is used in the event you have modals or any dynamic javascript that updates the **"href"** attribute dynamically after the page is loaded.
+This will ensure that all links within your domain are included in the sitemap.

 ***